oferweintraub/oferweintraub/README.md

-- Hi, I’m @oferweintraub (Ofer Weintraub) - Originally did my Ph.D. on Solid State Magnetic Resonance Imaging but doing AI/ML projects in the last ~ 10 years.
-- I’m interested in NLP tasks and mostly in:
--   Methods for creating synthetic data for Transformers fine-tuning
--   Using Transformers for Information Extraction, QUuestion-Answering and Summarization
--   Apply Information Extraction go gain knowledge from medical research
+Mostly interested in almost everything AI (and hsometimes humans too)

-- 📫 How to reach me - ofer.weintraub@deep.it
+- 📫 How to reach me - ofer.weint@gmail.com

 <!---
 oferweintraub/oferweintraub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.